 For many, the answer is “both” – you can absolutely contribute to both a 403(b) and a Roth IRA at the same time.
 But if you have limited funds and can only contribute money to one account, then your choice depends on a few factors.

 The first thing to consider is employer matching.
 As with a 401(k), an employer may choose to match some of their employees’ contributions to a 403(b).
-This is free money, so if your employer offers matching, make sure you contribute whatever it takes to your 403(b) to max out this benefit.
+This is what we might call “free” money, so if your employer offers matching, make sure you try your best contribute whatever it takes to your 403(b) to max out this benefit.